Co-Founder, CEO, and Chairman of the Board

 To define what UrsaNav represents, look no further than CEO Charles A. (Chuck) Schue, III.
 Since the mid 1970’s, Chuck has moved in and out of Loran and eLoran efforts on behalf of the U.S. Coast Guard and the private sector.
 A recognized expert in radio navigation systems, his contributions have led to major critical infrastructure and safety-of-life PNT system improvements.
 Chuck champions providing alternative positioning, navigation, time, frequency, and data solutions to “sky-challenged” users through low-frequency, Co-Primary alternatives to GNSS.

-A Certified Quality Engineer and Certified Quality Auditor, Chuck participates in many industry organizations.
+A Certified Quality Engineer and Certified Quality Auditor, he is also a Senior Member of the American Society for Quality and the Institute of Electrical and Electronics Engineers.
 He is a past Chairman and Treasurer of the Washington, D.C.
-Section of the Institute of Navigation (ION); a past Marine Representative for the ION; a past Bylaws Chairman of the ION; a Fellow of the Royal Institute of Navigation; a former Director of the International Loran Association; a founding member of RTCM Special Committee 127 on the Enhanced Loran Data Channel and RTCM Special Committee 131 on Multi-System Shipboard Navigation Receivers; and a founding member of the SAE PNT Committee.
-He is also a Senior Member of the American Society for Quality and the Institute of Electrical and Electronics Engineers.
+Section of the Institute of Navigation (ION); a past Marine Representative for the ION; a past Bylaws Chairman of the ION; and a former Director of the International Loran Association.
+He is a Fellow of the Royal Institute of Navigation (“FRIN”) and a Fellow of the Institute of Navigation (“FION”).
+Chuck participates in many industry organizations.
+He is a founding member of RTCM Special Committee 127 on the Enhanced Loran Data Channel and RTCM Special Committee 131 on Multi-System Shipboard Navigation Receivers, as well as a founding member of the SAE PNT Committee.
 Detailed information is available on LinkedIn.